SAP-archive/teched2023-XP287v/exercises/ex1/README.md

 9. Select `Landscape Management > Activities History` to follow its progress.
 10. Expand this view by selecting the `>` arrow below the column header "Status".

-The upside is that you now save virtual money as you manually stopped two systems.
+The upside is that you save virtual money as you manually stopped two systems.
 Though starting these systems might take some time and it's not a task you want to perform at the start of Monday.
 Nobody can drink so much coffee during the time it might take.
 This optimization is due in the next task.

 ## Summary

 🎉 Congratulations!
-You've now added SAP systems to actively manage them with SAP Landscape Management Cloud.
+You've added SAP systems to actively manage them with SAP Landscape Management Cloud.
 Though starting and stopping systems is no rocket science and requires manual intervention.
 It's not considered as saving money because only repetitive and automated tasks really unlock this potential.

 Continue to - [Exercise 2 - Automate landscape activities and save infrastructure costs](../ex2/README.md)